Discover the high Andes and the Rainbow Mountain

 Once you book the tour with us, you will get a notification about the pre-departure briefing, where you will meet with your trekking guide and the tour group in our office the night before your Ausangate trek departure.
 During this briefing, you will receive important details of the trek.
 After this time, you will receive your duffle bag for your extra luggage, which will be carried by the horses while you are hiking

-All our tour guides have a great reputation in customer service, our tour guide have graduated with tourism career from National University San Antonio Abad of Cusco, they have also studied English in a private language institute.
+All our tour guides have a great reputation in customer service; our tour guides have graduated with tourism careers from National University San Antonio Abad of Cusco, and they have also studied English in a private language institute.
 Through to their patience, responsibility, knowledge, passion for trekking and proud to have been born in the land of the Incas, we ensure our guides provide an excellent experience for you when you explore the amazing Ausangate.

 Once we receive your details and the deposit for your tour, we purchase all the necessary tickets for your trek it will be for a specific date and will be in your name.

-At Machu Picchu by Locals we include accommodations 1 night along the Ausangate trek, with a suitable camping equipment to make sure your trek is an experience of the life time.
-Our tents are Mountain gear or Doite pro Aconcagua for 4 people, which will be shared only for 2 people to ensure you comfort and enough place for your luggage.
-The same way we include Inflatable mattress.
+At Machu Picchu by Locals we include accommodations for 1 night along the Ausangate trek, with suitable camping equipment to make sure your trek is an experience of a lifetime.
+Our tents are Mountain Gear or Doite Pro Aconcagua for 4 people, which will be shared only by 2 people to ensure your comfort and enough place for your luggage.
+The same way we include an inflatable mattress.
 There will also be a spacious dining tent for you to enjoy each meal along this tour.

 We included all the transportations during your tour, we will pick you up from your hotel in Cusco and take you to the beginning of the trail, the bus returning from Ausangate to Cusco will drop off you at your hotel.